Study and Work Abroad

 The Department strongly encourages its concentrators to spend as much time as they can in any country where their language(s) of concentration is (are) spoken.
 There are many ways of doing this within the four-year undergraduate degree: through study abroad for one or two semesters; through summer study abroad; and through a summer internship abroad.

-All students must visit the Office of International Programs at 36 University Place, Suite 350, to become acquainted with the administrative procedures related to study abroad.
+All students must visit the Office of International Programs, to become acquainted with the administrative procedures related to study abroad.

 Junior Semester / Junior Year Abroad